Mary Sears (oceanographer): Postdoctoral research

 After completing her doctorate, Sears studied plankton at WHOI during the summers, and taught throughout the school year.
 She was a faculty member at Wellesley College from 1938 to 1943, and also worked at the Museum of Comparative Zoology.
 During this time, she also served as a research assistant at Harvard from 1933 to 1949 and as a tutor at Radcliffe from 1934 to 1940.
 Sears was present for many of the early discussions organizing WHOI as it acquired its first ships, the 142-foot ketch Atlantis and 40-foot coastal vessel Asterias, and its first laboratory, later named the Bigelow Laboratory.
 Sears also researched the annual fluctuations of marine zooplankton.
 With Bigelow, Sears published papers on the salinity and the zooplankton of the area from Cape Cod to Chesapeake Bay, and worked on zooplankton further north in the Gulf of Maine.

 In August 1941, she went to the Chincha Islands in Peru as a Faculty Fellow for Wellesley College's Committee on Inter-American Cultural and Artistic Relations.
 Sears was asked to come to Peru to study the plankton to determine if their reduced numbers led to birds dying, which caused a disruption to the guano industry on the islands.
 Despite the risk of working on a ship during World War II, Sears elected to make the trip to advance her career, as time at sea was considered necessary for oceanographers, but women were not permitted to work on US research vessels.
-Sears was at sea during the attack on Pearl Harbor, and remained on the ship for three more months until she returned to Woods in Hole in March 1942.
+Sears was at sea during the attack on Pearl Harbor, and remained on the ship for three more months until she returned to Woods Hole in March 1942.